An appeal is the process by which a person can challenge the decision made by a judge.

 2.2 Leave to appeal

-Leave to appeal is needed to challenge certain orders.
+Leave to appeal is needed to appeal certain orders.
 The rules about this are complex, but in general terms:

-- Leave is not needed to challenge interim orders in relation to a child welfare matter;
+- Leave is not needed to appeal interim orders in relation to a child welfare matter;

-- Leave is needed to challenge all other appealable interlocutory orders;
+- Leave is needed to challenge all other appealable interlocutory (interim) orders;

-Leave is needed to challenge orders made about child support.
+Leave is needed to appeal orders made about child support.

-The Notice of Appeal must be filed in a national appeal registry no later than 28 days after the day on which the orders were.
+The Notice of Appeal must be filed on the Commonwealth Courts Portal no later than 28 days after the day on which the orders were made.

-You may seek an extension of time by filing an Application in an appeal and an Affidavit in support attaching your draft Notice of Appeal.
-These must be filed and served on the other parties or their lawyers (including any independent children’s lawyer).
+You may seek an extension of time by filing an Application in an Appeal and an Affidavit in support attaching your draft Notice of Appeal.
+These must be filed and served on the other parties or their lawyers (including any Independent Children’s Lawyer ('ICL')).

 The application will be heard by a judge or a registrar.
 Matters that will be taken into account when deciding whether to allow the extension of time will include: